 He has been elected several times as Best Doctors in America (most recently in 2012) and in 2014 he was recognized as a Distinguished Scientist of the American Heart Association.

 Dr Hiatt serves on the editorial board of the Journal of Vascular Medicine, the Cochrane Review Group, is guest editor for Circulation and section editor for the Journal of the American College of Cardiology.

 Research activities include studies evaluating the pathophysiology and epidemiology of peripheral artery disease, mechanisms of supervised exercise as an effective treatment modality for claudication, and numerous clinical trials to develop new therapies for claudication and critical limb ischemia.
 His research at the CPC has pioneered new methods to control endpoint variability in clinical trials.
 He has authored 240 peer-reviewed papers.

 Paul H.A.
-Quax, Ph.D. is Professor in Experimental Vascular Medicine at the Department of Vascular Surgery of the Leiden University Medical Center, the Netherlands and has a main research interest in post-interventional vascular remodeling.
+Quax, Ph.D. is Professor in Experimental Vascular Medicine at the Department of Vascular Surgery of the Leiden University Medical Centre, the Netherlands.
+His main research interest is in post-interventional vascular remodelling.
 Over the past decades he has extensively studied not only the pathophysiology of peripheral artery disease but also of vein graft disease, restenosis and accelerated atherosclerosis.

 He has a strong interest in exploring novel therapeutic options to induce neovascularisation, including gene and cell therapy, with the goal to define new strategies for therapeutic angiogenesis and arteriogenesis.
 He is an Established Investigator of the Netherlands Heart Foundation, Fellow of the American Heart Association and has published more the 175 papers in peer-reviewed journals.